azusahanabi/CGH-Project-Early-Deterioration-Prediction-Dataset-creation/README.md

 - Removed rates range from **2.4%** to **7.5%**.
 - As expected, longer prediction horizons remove more late-stay windows because more future follow-up is required before `Movement End DT`.
 - The highest censoring rate is for `m=24, h=12`, at **7.5%**.
+- The uploaded global horizon-censoring file reports how many windows were removed, but it does **not** include the newly added partial-positive audit columns from the updated notebook.
+- Therefore, this README does not claim exact deleted-positive counts by `m/h`.
+To fill the final column, rerun the optional sliding-window generation with the updated notebook and use `mentor_review_audit/horizon_censoring_by_m_h_summary.csv`, especially the `removed_windows_with_partial_o2_iv_met_event` column.
-- These rates should be reported, but they are not high enough by themselves to invalidate the sliding-window datasets.
+- These censoring rates should still be reported, but they are not high enough by themselves to invalidate the sliding-window datasets.

 ### 9.4 Area 4: `eligible_y_any` logic validation

 Requested check:

 > Verify that a patient who already had one event can still be eligible for `y_any` if other events have not yet occurred.

+Validation procedure:

+1. For each labelled window, the notebook first checks every individual event-specific eligibility flag: `eligible_y_hd_icu`, `eligible_y_o2`, `eligible_y_iv`, `eligible_y_met`, and `eligible_y_death`.
+2. A target-specific eligibility flag is set to 0 only when that same event had already occurred before `window_end`.
+For example, a prior IV event makes `eligible_y_iv = 0`.
+3. The expected composite eligibility is then recalculated independently as: `eligible_y_any = 1` if at least one individual event remains eligible, and `eligible_y_any = 0` only if all individual event targets are already ineligible.
+4. The recalculated expected value is compared against the notebook-generated `eligible_y_any` column for every row in the selected patient trace.
+5. The audit also counts mixed-eligibility rows, where at least one event is already ineligible but `eligible_y_any` should still remain eligible because another event has not happened yet.

 Validation result from the patient trace audit: